adap/flower/doc/source/fed/0004-20230725-fed-ephemeral-id.md

     print(f"verification time: {(time.time() - mark) / times} s")
 ```

+Experiments on `11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz` show that generating one 2048-bit RSA key pair takes ~42 ms; signing on one 8 MB message takes ~5.7 ms, and verifying the signature of a 8 MB message takes ~5.1 ms. (8 MB message means a model update with a million parameters, double type.)

+In addition, the signature system will cause minor comunication overhead.
+This includes a 256-bit signature for each message and 451-byte serialized public keys in the setup phase.

+The results indicate that computing capacity on the client side should suffice to create RSA keys, sign, and verify signatures.

 ## Discussion

 **What are the roles of the flower server?**

 The flower server currently acts as a router that receives messages and forwards them to the correct parties (correct means the parites specified in the `Consumer` fields).

+To serve as a trusted third party, the flower server should have a certificate that allows clients to validate our identity to prevent an attacker from pretending the flower server.
 <!-- To introduce a RSA signature systems. -->

 <!-- [TODO]